Table of Contents

 Mediastinitis and blood loss

-As part of the esophageal perforation in the Boerhaave syndrome mediastinitis can develop.
-Typical symptoms include fever, restrosternal pain, cutaneous emphysema, superior leverage accumulation and shock.
+As part of the esophageal perforation in the Boerhaave syndrome, mediastinitis can develop.
+Typical symptoms include fever, retrosternal pain, cutaneous emphysema, superior leverage accumulation and shock.
 The upper respiratory tract may be moved.
 A sepsis with spread to the pleura or pericardium is possible.

 Another dangerous consequence is a thrombosis of the vena cava.
 If a chest x-ray exhibits a widened mediastinum and cutaneous emphysema in the area of the jugular, these are considered warning signs for mediastinitis.

 In the Mallory-Weiss syndrome, lesions of the mucous membrane and consequent bleeding are crucial.
 This can lead to significant blood loss, especially in patients treated with anticoagulant drugs.